kcp-dev/kcp/docs/content/concepts/sharding/cache-server.md

   but does not push the binding back.
 - **`Partition` / `PartitionSet`.** These are configuration objects consumed in the workspace where they live and referenced by `APIExportEndpointSlice`.
-- **Identity secrets.** A `CachedResource`'s identity secret is created locally per shard, not replicated.
+- **Identity secrets.** A `ClusterCachedResource`'s identity secret is created locally per shard, not replicated.

 ### Adding New Resources

-User-defined resources can be added to the cache server using the [CachedResource API](../apis/cached-resources.md).
-A CachedResource object triggers replication of a cluster-scoped resource from a workspace into the cache, making it available across shards alongside the built-in resource set.
+User-defined resources can be added to the cache server using the [Cached resource API](../apis/cached-resources.md).
+A ClusterCachedResource object triggers replication of a cluster-scoped resource from a workspace into the cache, making it available across shards alongside the built-in resource set.

 ### Deletion of Data